IKIM-Essen/WIN-KID/USER_GUIDE.md

 - Run via: `python workflow/vitek_parser_ume.py directory/vitek.csv directory/output/file.csv` with test data at `resources/test_data`
 - works with tab seperated csv files only
 - Removes unnecessary columns
-- specify output FILE for the parsed vitek file
+- specify output **file** for the parsed VITEK file

 ### Parser UKM
 - Run via: `python workflow/vitek_parser_ukm.py directory/vitek.csv directory/output/file.csv` with test data at `resources/test_data`
-- Splits the Vitek file by bacteria name and replaces them with bactia code (see names.csv)
+- Splits the VITEK file by bacteria name and replaces them with bacteria code (see names.csv)
 - Removes unnecessary data and restructures the file
-- specify output FOLDER for the parsed vitek files
+- specify output **folder** for the parsed VITEK files
 - works with ";" seperated csv files only

 ### Parser BVBCR
-- Run via: `python workflow/vitek_parser_bvbcr.py Prospective_Jan25/MHKs_prospective_Jan25_parsed.csv Prospective_Jan25/MHKs_prospective_Jan25_interpreted.csv` with test data at `resources/test_data`
 - Run via: `python workflow/vitek_parser_bvbcr.py directory/vitek.csv directory/output/file.csv` with test data at `resources/test_data`
-- Splits the Vitek file by bacteria name and replaces them with bactia code (see names.csv)
+- Splits the VITEK file by bacteria name and replaces them with bacteria code (see names.csv)
 - Removes unnecessary data and restructures the file
-- specify output FOLDER for the parsed vitek files
+- specify output **folder** for the parsed VITEK files
 - works with tab seperated csv files only

 ### Interpreter
-- Run mic_interpreter.py to interpret any parsed files:
+- Run MIC interpreter to interpret any parsed files:
   `python workflow/mic_interpreter.py Prospective_Jan25/ToInterpret Prospective_Jan25/Interpreted`
 - Can handle single and multiple Input files and can handle multiple organisms in one file
-- Antibiotics from a vitek file that can not be matched to an EUCAST antibiotic are skipped and logged via print
+- Antibiotics from a VITEK file that can not be matched to an EUCAST antibiotic are skipped and logged via print
 - Antibiotics with missing EUCAST Values (e.g.: '"S <=": "-",') are removed from the interpreted table
 - For a match, the name of the VITEK antibiotic must be found in full in the EUCAST table
 - If several values are found, the one with the highest similarity score is used.
 If two values have the same similarity, any one is used.